|

 Maggie Song

-Maggie Song is an student at the University of Pennsylvania studying Design and Science, Technology, and Society studies interested in exploring the intersections of science, art, and culture through impactful and relevant design.
+Maggie Song is a student at the University of Pennsylvania studying Design and Science, Technology, and Society studies interested in exploring the intersections of science, art, and culture through impactful and relevant design.
 At HIP, Maggie works on graphics, publication, and web layout.

 |